ForEvolve/forevolve.github.io/_drafts/en/2021-03-14-learn-coding-with-dot-net-core-part-5.md

 Console.WriteLine(hello);
 ```

-In the preceding code, we write a message to the user, then wait for the user to enter some message.
+In the preceding code, we write a message to the user, then wait for an input.
 The program will block its execution there until the user hits the `<ENTER>` key.
 At this point, it will resume and continue, then write the read line back to the console.